Stress

 fabric has been specifically designed to provide relief to

-of the body, reducing the chance of slipping.
+of the body, which reduces the chance of slipping.
 It features

 an adjustable front closure for added comfort and fit, as